How to Calculate Gross Profit

 - Depreciation expense on production equipment

-Fixed costs generally are more static in nature.
+Fixed costs are generally more static in nature.
 They include:

 - Salaries and wages of office staff, salespeople, officers and owners